As of writing this post, this is my list of tools and supplies that I currently use.

 Pentel GraphGear 500 Mechanical Pencils – I have leads in 0.3, 0.5, 0.7, and 0.9 with various hardness of leads.

 Pentel Arts Tradio Stylo Sketch Pen – It’s my personal favorite general purpose inking pen.
-If you’re getting this also consider getting refills with it!
+The only downside to it is that it’s water soluble, so if you use paint with this, the lines will run.
+If you’re getting this, also consider getting refills with it!

-Pentel Arts Pocket Brush Pen – When I need to do fast ink brush work with no dipping and thick and thin lines, this is the often recommended pen to use.
+Pentel Arts Pocket Brush Pen – When I need to do fast ink brush work with no dipping and thick and thin lines, this is the often recommended pen to use to learn how to use a brush.
+Don’t forget the refills!

 Copic Multiliner Pens – I have them at 1.0, 0.7, 0.5, 0.3, 0.1, and a Brush pen!
 Just like the markers, these pens are refilable and the nibs are replaceable.
 Unfortunatly the 1.0 pen isn’t refillable and I use it for a thick unmissable outline!
 I bought my pens individually but I’ve linked a set if you want to put in the money.
 The brush pen is a bit stiffer than the Pocket Brush and I like it more if I’m working on something smaller.

-Liquitex Professional Acrylic Ink -This is my more recent edition of my equipment, I use it to cover large spots of black.
-It drys fast, but it doesn’t coat well on the first past so you might need to make paint another layer make it look consistant.
+Liquitex Professional Acrylic Ink -This is my more recent edition of my equipment, It’s great with using nibs as the lines will dry quickly.
+I also use it to cover large spots of black.
+It drys fast, but it doesn’t coat well on the first pass so you might need to make paint another layer make it look consistant.

 Copic Neutral Gray Markers – I personally think these markers are the prefect markers to start learning how to render in marker!
 They might break the bank a bit, but when you’re doing fast traditional sketching, they’re worth the price!